dtbuchholz/website/README.md

 ## Background

 This was cloned from the NextJS starter template [here](https://github.com/vercel/examples/tree/main/solutions/blog) and customized to my needs.
-It's pretty lightweight and designed to act as a blog site, with some other features for experiments I might host here.
+It's pretty lightweight and designed to act as a blog site, with various features for experiments (such as an [xterm.js](https://github.com/xtermjs/xterm.js) terminal).

+You can see the site [here](https://danbuchholz.com).

 ## Usage